When the Moon Hits Your Eye: Reception

 In a starred pre-publication review, Kirkus Reviews characterizes the event related in the book as a "ridiculous concept imbued with gravity, charm, humor, plausible cynicism, and pathos—and perhaps the merest touch of spite."

 Publishers Weekly highlights how the novel's "ridiculous premise—what if the moon actually was made of cheese?—is treated with a straight face in [a] cleverly entertaining sci-fi romp," noting that "Scalzi’s ability to balance scathing satire with heartfelt optimism shines."

 Marlene Harris in Library Journal observes that the "story isn't really about the moon; it's all about the reactions to it--what people think and feel and write and especially do when something fundamental to their understanding of the world changes in the blink of an eye, and they just have to cope."
 She feels the "novel can be read as hopeful.
 It's occasionally insightful, and ... frequently absolutely hilarious," assessing it as "chock-full of Scalzi's ... trademark humor, and readers who love humorous science fiction in general and this author in particular are going to be rolling on the floor laughing out loud while reading."

+The novel was also reviewed by Kelly Jennings in Interzone, June 2025, and Joe Sherry in 2026 Hugo Awards Voter Packet.